 By 1880, Dr. and Mrs. Roe were living in Georgetown, Ontario and Dr. Roe, had his medical practice on Main Street.
 Dr. and Mrs. Roe’s 13 year old son George, died in Georgetown on the 3rd of March, 1880 of peritonitis.
 He was buried at Greenwood Cemetery in Georgetown.
 Dr. Roe advertised his medical practice in the 1885 Halton County Directory and Gazetteer under Georgetown.
 His brother Charles Roe also appears in the same publication as a clerk.
 Dr. Roe was still practicing medicine in 1901 according to the census of that year.

 Mrs. Roe died on the 3rd of March, 1907 in Georgetown.
-Dr. Roe died on the 1st of November, 1912 in Georgetown.
-Dr. and Mrs. Roe are also buried at Greenwood Cemetery.
+Dr. Roe died in Georgetown on the 1st of November, 1912.
+Dr. and Mrs. Roe were also buried at Greenwood Cemetery.